tmilev/freecalc/README.md

 ## Textbook
 Our textbook is work in progress, despite the fact that composing the textbook is a lot less work than composing the projector slides.
-The reason we have not completed our textbook yet is that we have found through our teaching experience that students do not need or use the textbook when given all slides and homework files.
+The reason we have not completed our textbook yet is that we have found that students do not need or use the textbook when given all slides and homework files.